mygirl8893/crown-masternode-tool/README.md

 The Crown network supports 2 kinds of incentivised nodes: masternodes and systemnodes.
 At this time the only difference between them is the amount of collateral required:
  * 10000 for a Masternode
- *   500 fir a Systemnode
+ *   500 for a Systemnode

 This README uses the term "masternode" to refer to both kinds of node and the Crown Masternode Tool provides identical functionality for both kinds of node.